VKing34/ddoswifi/README.md

 by VKing34

-Kick off all clients of the marked wifi
+Kick all clients off the marked wifi

 Copy "ddoswifi" and "airmon" to /usr/bin/ and execute them by the command - "chmod +x ddoswifi" "chmod +x airmon"